The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

 \subsection{Open questions}

-We finish the introduction with a set of open questions about fat manifolds and prelegendrians, that should be relevant for the further development of the theory. \begin{question} Does there exist a prelegendrian embedding $\Lambda:\S^{2n+1}\hookrightarrow(\C^{2n+1},\D_\std)$ of the sphere? \end{question} In this article, we build prelegendrians by the spinning construction.
-In particular, our prelegendrians are topologically a product.
-It could be that understanding higher order singularities of prelegendrian fronts is required to answer this question.
+We finish the introduction with a set of open questions about fat manifolds and prelegendrians, that should be relevant for the further development of the theory.

+In this article, we build prelegendrians using spinning.
+In particular, our prelegendrians are topological products.
+It would be interesting to find more general examples, perhaps relying on higher order singularities of prelegendrian fronts.
+Concretely: \begin{question} Does there exist a prelegendrian embedding $\Lambda:\S^{2n+1}\hookrightarrow(\C^{2n+1},\D_\std)$? \end{question}

-In a different direction: \begin{question} Does the $h$-principle fail for prelegendrian embeddings in corank $k>2$ fat manifolds? \end{question} We are currently working on the case $k=4$, using ideas and constructions similar to the ones presented here.
+In a different direction, one could ask about fat distributions of other coranks: \begin{question} Does the $h$-principle fail for prelegendrians in corank $k>2$ fat manifolds? \end{question} We are currently working on the case $k=4$, using ideas and constructions similar to the ones presented here.
 For other coranks we still lack a geometric understanding of how fat structures look (making it difficult to manipulate prelegendrians topologically).

 Analogously to the case of contact structures, there is a class of subcritical preisotropic submanifolds in fat manifolds (see \cref{def:Preisotropic,def:Prelegendrian}).
 The $h$-principle for subcritical preisotropic immersions, and prelegendrian immersions of open manifolds, has been established by Bhowmick, building on Gromov's work \cite{Bhowmick:HorizontalContactPartially,gromovCarnotCaratheodorySpacesSeen1996}.
 The following question is natural: \begin{question} Does the $h$-principle hold for subcritical preisotropic embeddings and prelegendrian immersions in corank $k>1$ fat manifolds? \end{question} The case $k=1$ corresponds to the usual contact case in which the answer is known to be true by work of Gromov \cite{cieliebakIntroductionPrinciple2024a,gromovPartialDifferentialRelations1986}.